redesigned GrsA-PheA active site

 - This is some encouragement to participate in class (asking questions, pointing out potential pitfalls, characterizing strengths, etc.) as well as outside of class (suggesting examples, pointing out significant applications and recent developments, finding related materials, etc.).

 Assignments are to be turned in via Canvas before class on the due date.
-Sufficient time is provided for each assignment, so in general, late submissions will not be accepted.
+Ample time is provided for each assignment, so in general, late submissions will not be accepted.
 Under extenuating circumstances, arrangements must be made with the instructor before the due date.

 Students from other related disciplines are encouraged to take the course.
 Naturally, a basic understanding of the underlying computational techniques is expected.
 The homework assignments will require some coding, so programming experience is necessary.
 Please contact the instructors to discuss your background and interests.